Generalized periodicity theorems: Introduction

 Both parts~(a) and~(b) of Theorem~0 admit far-reaching generalizations in several directions simultaneously (allowing, in particular, to drop the coherence assumptions on the ring $R$ in the preceding two paragraphs).
 Let us state these results.

 We consider a Grothendieck abelian category~$\sK$.
 For any class of objects $\sS\subset\sK$, let $\varinjlim\sS\subset\sK$ denote the class of all direct limits in $\sK$ of diagrams of objects from $\sS$ indexed by directed posets.
 Furthermore, given a regular cardinal~$\kappa$, we let $\varinjlim^{(\kappa)}\sS\subset\sK$ denote the class of all direct limits in $\sK$ of diagrams of objects from $\sS$ indexed by \emph{$\kappa$\+directed} posets.
-Here a poset $X$ is said to be $\kappa$\+directed if any its subset of cardinality less than~$\kappa$ has an upper bound in~$X$.
+Here a poset $X$ is said to be $\kappa$\+directed if each of its subsets of cardinality less than~$\kappa$ has an upper bound in~$X$.

 The following theorem is the main result of this paper, formulated in full generality and strength.
 It is a generalization of Theorem~0(a).

 \begin{thma} Let\/ $\sK$ be a Grothendieck abelian category, and let $\kappa$~be a regular cardinal such that\/ $\sK$ is a locally $\kappa$\+presentable category.
 Let\/ $\sS\subset\sK$ be a class of (some) $\kappa$\+presentable objects closed under transfinitely iterated extensions indexed by ordinals smaller than~$\kappa$.
 Put\/ $\sC=\varinjlim^{(\kappa)}\sS\subset\sK$, and assume that the class\/ $\sC$ is deconstructible in\/~$\sK$.
 Denote by\/ $\sA=\Fil(\sS)^\oplus$ the class of all direct summands of transfinitely iterated extensions of objects from\/ $\sS$ in\/~$\sK$.
 Let\/ $\sB'=\sS^{\perp_{\ge1}}\cap\sC$ be the class of all objects $B\in\sC$ such that\/ $\Ext_\sK^n(S,B)=0$ for all $S\in\sS$ and $n\ge1$.
 Let\/ $\sA'=\sC\cap{}^{\perp_1}\sB'$ be the class of all objects $A\in\sC$ such that\/ $\Ext_\sK^1(A,B)=0$ for all $B\in\sB'$ (so\/ $\sA\subset\sA'\subset\sC$).
 Then, in any acyclic complex of objects from\/ $\sA$ with the objects of cocycles belonging to\/ $\sC$, the objects of cocycles actually belong to\/~$\sA'$. \end{thma}